 Sound quality and clear vocals are only part of the game when recording a podcast.
 You also need to ensure that the audio signal flow between your microphone and your audio interface is well maintained.
 This is where impedance comes into play.

 Both the RE20 and the RE320 have an impedance of 150ohms.
 This means that the audio signal will be kept strong at all times, regardless of the length of cable you’re using.
 This makes each microphone ideal for studio recording and live vocal performances.

 The RE20 and the RE320 both feature a standard, 3-pin XLR port.
 It is used to connect to an audio interface, mixer, or speaker.
 This is a tell-tale sign of a good-quality microphone, as it allows you to establish a strong connection at all times.

 However, there is a slight downside to this, as USB ports are becoming increasingly popular as new recording equipment is introduced.
 However, it’s not a massive issue, as XLR connections have been around for many years and are unlikely to be entirely phased out any time soon.

 It’s fair to say that each of these microphones sits at the higher end of the price scale, so they aren’t the best choice for anybody trying to stick to a smaller budget.
 However, there is still a bit of a price difference between them.

 The RE20 is the more expensive option, currently at around $100 more than the RE320.
-However, prices fluctuate all the time so that they may become more evenly matched in the future.
+However, prices fluctuate all the time, so they may become more evenly matched in the future.